Zoe-Heyneke/Part2/README.md

     8. This will open the program in Visual Studio.
 In Visual Studio you will see the code and look at the top navigation bar in the middle area, you will see a green play button 9.Press the green play button to run the application

 Link to GitHub repository: https://github.com/Zoe-Heyneke/Part2.git

+Changes from Part 1 based on feedback:
+I made 3 changes to improve from my Part.
+The first change was my layout of showing messages to the user, thus I moved some Console.WriteLine(“”); parts at the beginning of when the menu system must run so that it will only show once and not repeat itself.
+Next, I added a switch case so that the user can choose what their unit of measurement is which will add more user connectivity to the application.
+Lastly, I took out all my methods that was inside each case of the menu system and gave them their own method name so that in the case I can only call the method name and not the steps making my code more organized and structured for future use.
+[124 words]